joro550/dotnet-server/README.md

 ```
 {
     "server" : {
-        "sslEnabled" : true, // sets whether ssl ports will be configured
         "ports": [ // The ports in which the server will listen to
             {
-                "isSecure" : true, // Is this a secure port? (https) - note, if sslEnabled is false all secure ports will be ignored
+                "isSecure" : true, // Is this a secure port? (https)
                 "portNumber" : 5000 // the number of the port
             }
         ]